 In some other cases, a blood vessel outside of the puppy’s liver fails to develop normally and remains open after the fetal vein closes.
-When that happens, the puppy is said to have an “extrahepatic shunt” (a shunt outside the liver).
+When that happens, the puppy has an “extrahepatic shunt” (a shunt outside the liver).

 Large breed dogs, such as Irish Wolfhounds, Labrador Retrievers, Australian Shepherds, and others, are at higher risks of developing shunts inside the liver (intrahepatic shunts).

 On the other hand, smaller dogs appear to be at higher risks of developing extrahepatic shunts.
-Breeds that are predisposed include the Yorkies, Maltese, Miniature Schnauzers, Dachshunds, Shih tzus, Jack Russell Terriers, Poodles, and others.
+Breeds that are predisposed include:

 In general, female dogs are more susceptible to shunts than males.